What is a retirement savings account?

 The pros

-- Tax advantages.
+Tax advantages.
 A retirement savings account offers the same tax advantages as a superannuation account.
+Contributions you make to the account are taxed at a lower rate than your income would be.

 The cons

-- Not that common anymore.
-Retirement savings accounts were initially introduced as a way to help Australians save for retirement, before everyone had a superannuation account.
-These accounts are becoming increasingly more redundant as the superannuation system matures.
+Hard to find.
+Retirement savings accounts were introduced as a way to help Australians save for retirement, before everyone had a superannuation account.
+These accounts are increasingly redundant and rare today.

-- Low returns.
-These accounts will generate much lower returns on your money than other superannuation products.
-Even a conservative super fund option would likely deliver much better returns than a retirement savings account.
+Low returns.
+These accounts generate much lower returns on your money than other superannuation products.
+Even a conservative super fund would likely deliver much better returns than a retirement savings account.

 Tips for using a retirement savings account